-NATO should also establish a Guarantee of Ukrainian Security (GUS) as an extension of the Alliance's Enhanced Opportunity Partner Programme.
-Under the Guarantee, the allies would commit themselves over the medium-to-longer-term to do all they can to assist Ukraine to defend itself, dissuade Russia from launching further aggression, and thus increase Kyiv's leverage in any eventual political settlement to the war.
+A Mutual Commitment to Security, Defence and Sovereignty should also be established.
+Under the Commitment, the allies would commit themselves over the medium-to-longer-term to do all they can to assist Ukraine to defend itself, dissuade Russia from launching further aggression, and thus increase Kyiv's leverage in any eventual political settlement to the war.

-The Guarantee will also build on the ongoing provision of military equipment and training, and be tailored to enhance Ukraine's resilience against cyber-attacks, disinformation, economic warfare, and political subversion over the long term.
-The Guarantee would also establish a function-driven form of partnership for Ukraine with NATO, making it a formal Alliance responsibility to help train and equip Ukrainian armed forces, and to facilitate their acquisition of modern defensive weapons, backed by common funding.
+The Commitment would also build on the ongoing provision of military equipment and training, and be tailored to enhance Ukraine's resilience against cyber-attacks, disinformation, economic warfare, and political subversion over the long term.
+The Commitment would also reinforce a function-driven form of partnership for Ukraine with NATO, making it a formal Alliance responsibility to help train and equip Ukrainian armed forces, and to facilitate their acquisition of modern defensive weapons, backed by common funding.